americanexpress/unify-flowret/readme.md

 is to be setup.
 Flowret does not interpret this field in any way
 1. `user_data` - this is another user defined field which Flowret will pass to the application when the milestone is to be setup.
 Flowret does not interpret this field in any way

+**The "further_milestones" block**

+This block is optional.
+In case the milestone definition requires only one trigger then the same can be specified in the main block.
+However, sometimes there is a requirement that there be multiple triggers for a milestone.
+For example, on an application getting pended in a certain workbasket, send three reminders to the customer.
+The first reminder can be specified as part of the main block whereas the remaining two can be specified as part of the "further_milestones" block as described below.
+Note that all trigger times are relative to "t0" where "t0" is the time when the first milestone was setup as governed by "clock_starts" field.

+1. `applied_at_age` - specifies the duration of time after this milestone should fire.
+Can be specified as a number followed by a d (days) or m (minutes).
+30d means 30 days and 20m means 20 minutes
+1. `repeat` - an integer value that specifies the number of occurrences of the trigger.
+Each occurrence will be that much further in time as the counter.
+The example JSON above describes this more clearly.
+This fields is also optional.
+If not specified the default assumed should be 1.

 #### Starting a case with SLA milestones